Introduction to Transaction Upload

 Example:

-Some potential customers might not even need an Account Information Service as they have their own access to account and transaction data, e.g. a bank that has a core banking system.
-If such customer does not want to build extensive enrichment capabilities, they might be left with max. a handful of providers that can do the enrichment as standalone service.
+Some potential customers might not even need an Account Information Service because they already have access to account and transaction data, e.g. a bank with a core banking system.
+If such a customer does not want to build extensive enrichment capabilities, they might be left with at most a handful of providers that can offer enrichment as a standalone service.

 Integration Complexity